 Me learning to surf in Bali.
 Talk about checking something off my bucket list!

 A happy girl after I passed my Scuba Dive certification.
 Checking another dream off my bucket list during my Solo Bali adventure.

-5).
-Sunglasses are great tools to hide your eyes from unwanted viewers.
-It sounds funny but it’s true, they shade you and help you avoid eye contact with that creepy guy you spot on the metro.
+They are great tools to hide your eyes from unwanted viewers.
+They shade you and help you avoid eye contact with that creepy guy you spot on the metro.